pgugger/LandscapeGenomics/2019/Exercise4.md

 More careful comparison warrants new plots, especially for turnover functions and maps.
 For example, the allelic turnover functions of the adaptive SNPs and the complete SNP data set can be displayed on the same plot.
 We would expect climate-adaptive SNPs to be more strongly associated with environmental gradients than the full SNP set.
 First, we need to extract the cumulative importance data for predictors of interest and then plot.
 For now, let's just look at one spatial variable (PCNM1) and one environmental variable (Pdry), but you can feel free to plot more on your own.

 	#Extract cumulative importance data from GF results.
-Note that these commands retrieve all the predictor, despite specifying only one.
+Note that these commands retrieve all the predictors, despite specifying only one.
 Also note that you could set type="Species" if you want to extract data for individual loci.
 	gf.cumimp <- cumimp(gf, predictor="PCNM1", type="Overall")
 	gf.adaptive.cumimp <- cumimp(gf.adaptive, predictor="PCNM1", type="Overall" )